Bekun67/Motor/README.md

 ### 🌳 Octree (Spatial Partitioning)
 The **Octree** is a spatial data structure used to optimize scene performance.
-It speeds up mouse picking (in microseconds), wich can be seen in the extra logs.

 **How it works:**
 - Divides the 3D space into **eight recursive regions**